 Think of Cannes.
 The cinema and the glamorous Cannes Film Festival immediately springs to mind, right?
 The picturesque harborside town on the French Riviera is famous for its annual 2-week film festival, which attracts glittering crowds of celebrities, filmmakers and critics.
 Even if you're not walking the red carpet yourself, you can still soak up some of that star-studded glamour and explore the town's long association with the world of film (what the French call le septième art, 'the seventh art').
 Cannes is filled with cinematic attractions that give you a taste of Hollywood – including a series of giant murals on walls and building façades across the town depicting famous performers, characters and scenes from films.
 Read on to find out more about this spectacular public art, and where you can dabble in the movie magic during your stay in Cannes.

 Movie-star attractions in Cannes

 There's plenty for cinephiles to enjoy in Cannes, whether you're visiting during the Cannes Film Festival or any other time of year.
 Although the festival's screenings and parties are by invitation only, you can watch all the excitement and glittering fashion on the red carpet outside the Palais des Festivals and des Congrès, which hosts the festival – located just a 5-minute walk from the Radisson Blu 1835 Hotel & Thalasso in Cannes.
-The public are also welcome to attend the free open-air cinema at the Cinéma de la Plage, which screens a number of classic films in a scenic beachfront setting.
+The public is also welcome to attend the free open-air cinema at the Cinéma de la Plage, which screens a number of classic films in a scenic beachfront setting.

 And when the festival isn't on, you can visit the Palais des Festivals on a guided tour.
 Start by posing for a photo on the front steps and imagining you're facing a sea of photographers, then head inside to admire the auditorium, stroll across the stage and pretend you're accepting your own award.

 A stroll down Cannes' Walk of Fame